 Threat Finance Cell

 The newest generation of illicit actors are inter-connected, globalized, and technologically savvy.
 Nuclear proliferators maintain complex webs of proxies and shell companies, while pariah states use similar networks to arm and equip their surrogates around the world.
 Meanwhile, international terrorist organizations and other perpetrators of mass atrocities operate multi-billion dollar commercial empires with global reach, funneling proceeds through Western jurisdictions.

 C4ADS uses open data from global business directories, tax registries, property listings, court documents, intellectual property records, and trade gazettes from over 120 jurisdictions around the world.
 We structure and analyze this data to map and expose illicit networks around the world.
-Current focus areas include investigating Financiers of Hate Speech in Myanmar, DPRK Overseas Procurement Networks and Latin American Money Laundering.
+Current focus areas include investigating Human Trafficking, DPRK Overseas Procurement Networks, and Latin American Corruption.

 Enviromental Crimes Fusion Cell

 The global trade in illicit environmental products has become a multi-billion dollar industry.
 Traffickers have demonstrated detailed understandings of the legal systems they abuse, moving millions of dollars of contraband through international systems of finance and transportation.
 Organizations seeking to combat this trade are under resourced and struggling to effectively communicate across jurisdictions, sectors, and interests.
 C4ADS' Environmental Crimes Fusion Cell was built to bridge this gap.
 Click here to read more about the Environmental Crimes Fusion Cell.